SketchOGD: Memory-Efficient Continual Learning: Background

 A major limitation of OGD is the memory requirement of storing all $n$ past gradients, where the number of trained examples $n$ grows with the runtime of the algorithm.
 A simple solution is to only store a random subset of past gradients, in the hope that the corresponding submatrix of $G$ will accurately approximate the range of the full $G$ matrix.
 We call this method RandomOGD.
 Another solution called PCA-OGD has been proposed \citep{Doan2020ATA}, which stores only the top principal components of the gradients for each task.
 Similarly, ORFit \citep{ORFit} uses incremental PCA to derive a variant of OGD that is specialized for one-pass learning.

+The core observation behind compressing the gradient matrix $G$ is that not all directions in $G$ are equally important.
+Figures 2 and 3 show that the singular values of the gradient matrices exhibit strong decay, so most of the ``energy" of $G$ is concentrated in a relatively low-dimensional subspace.
+This suggests that many directions in $\range G$ rarely contribute to preventing catastrophic forgetting across tasks.
+By focusing on the dominant directions, we can retain the part of the subspace that contributes most to OGD's core mechanism.

+However, classical PCA used in PCA-OGD requires storing all gradients for a task to perform compression, which introduces a memory overhead that grows with task size and requires knowing task boundaries.
+Also, its memory to store the compressed results grows with each task, which makes it hard to predict memory costs without knowing the number of tasks in advance.

-Incremental PCA could be directly applied to OGD to compress the memory to a fixed size in an online manner.
-However, its choice of which principal components to discard, and thus, the quality of compression, is sensitive to the order in which the training data is encountered.
-The next section introduces an alternative means of approximation that avoids this issue.
+Incremental PCA~\citep{artac2002incremental, ozawa2008incremental, balsubramani2013fast} could be directly applied to OGD to compress the memory to a fixed size in an online manner.
+However, it typically involves repeated truncations, which can discard directions before their importance becomes apparent across tasks.
+Its choice of which principal components to discard, and thus, the quality of compression, is sensitive to the order in which the training data is encountered.
+The next section introduces an alternative means of approximation that avoids these issues.